Richard Adams (inventor): Computer

-Adams built an early 16 bit computer in his home which his brother, Scott Adams, used to program his first computer game (while attending Florida Institute of Technology in Melbourne Florida) before going on to found Adventure International, which became notable for its text adventure games (also known as Interactive Fiction).
+Adams built an early 16 bit computer in his home.
+His brother, Scott Adams, would use this computer to program his first computer game (while attending Florida Institute of Technology in Melbourne Florida) and later found Adventure International, a company notable for its text adventure games (also known as Interactive Fiction).

 Codec testing

 Whilst employed in Silicon Valley between 1976 and 1982, Adams gave demonstrations on the testing of codecs and authored a paper on the subject.

 Happy Computers

 In 1982, Adams founded Happy Computers to market and sell add-in boards that he had invented for Atari computer disk drives.
 These boards greatly increased the speed at which disks could be read and written to and remained popular for many years.